dgramirez/fbx_exporter_v3/README.md

 ## Questions:
 #### Q: HELP!
 I don't see the .msh files!
 Did you do the following:
 * have the "libfbxsdk.dll" in the same directory as the executable?
-If not, then the dll are in vendor/fbxsdk/lib/x64.
+If not, then the dll are in "./fbx_exporter/vendor/fbxsdk/lib".
-	* Use the Debug one if using Debug Configuration
+	* Copy the Debug one if using Debug Configuration
-	* Use the Release one if using Release Configuration
+	* Copy the Release one if using Release Configuration

 #### Q: Why not export Binormals?
 The binormal can be obtained by doing a cross product using the normal and tangent.